liztcai/basic_todo_list_application/README.md

 # basic_todo_list_application
-This is a basic To Do List web application created with Python, Django, and TailwindCSS (Frontend) API reference: https://my-json-server.typicode.com/wsh-startup/mock-api (static endpoints).
+This is a basic To Do List web application created with Python, Django, and TailwindCSS.
+(Frontend)

+API reference: https://my-json-server.typicode.com/wsh-startup/mock-api (static endpoints).

 Note: